Anh-Khoa-PC/spotflow-documentation/api/intro.md

 Spotflow API helps merchant collect payments in local currency.
 Learn how to easily integrate our APIs to streamline your in-app payments.

-Spotflow API is designed to be `RESTful`, utilizing familiar resource structures for most interactions.
+Spotflow API is designed to be <span style={{color: "red"}}>`RESTful`</span>, utilizing familiar resource structures for most interactions.
 However, there might be a few exceptions from the strict REST principles for specific functionalities.
 These exceptions will be clearly documented within the API reference.
 This means you can expect:

 - **Predictable Resource-Oriented URLs**: URLs are designed to be clear and intuitive, reflecting the resources you're interacting with (e.g /collections, /users).